How Underinsurance Quietly Destroys Long-Term Wealth

 • Exclusions and sub-limits reduce claims

-• Long-term treatments extend beyond coverage
+• Long-term treatments go beyond coverage

 • Emergency withdrawals from savings